Randolph Bracy

-Randolph Bracy III (born April 23, 1977) is an American politician who is a member of the Florida Senate from the 11th district.
-Bracy's district includes parts of central and northwest Orange County.
-Bracy is the first African American to serve as Chair of the Criminal Justice Committee.
+Randolph Bracy III (born April 23, 1977) is an American politician who was a member of the Florida Senate from the 11th district.
+Bracy's district included parts of central and northwest Orange County.
+Bracy was the first African American to serve as Chair of the Criminal Justice Committee.
 As a member of the State Senate, Bracy pushed for the establishment of Juneteenth as a state holiday.
 Prior to his election to the Senate, Bracy was a member of the Florida House of Representatives from 2012 to 2016, representing the 45th district.

 Early life and education

 Bracy was born in Jacksonville to Randolph Bracy, Jr. and LaVon Wright Bracy, the founders of the New Covenant Baptist Church in Orlando.
 He earned a Bachelor of Science degree in Psychology from the College of William & Mary where he starred on the basketball team, followed by a Master of Business Administration and Master of Science in sports administration from the University of Central Florida.